 Want to make people go “What the hell?” get yourself a set of dpardo Sickle Cranks:

-It’s not at all clear what advantages dpardo claims for this design.
-PMP had a slight case of ‘Campagnolo spoken here’ Italglish, but dpardo really needs to get a native speaker of English to write its marketing copy.
+It’s not at all clear what advantages dpardo claimed for this design.
+PMP had a slight case of ‘Campagnolo spoken here’ Italglish, but dpardo really needed to get a native speaker of English to write its marketing copy.
 It says — and I swear I haven’t changed a letter of this:

 58T gear turns once is 1.6M faster than 50T！As same as pedaling 50T ！Same pedaling force pedal 58T, the riding performance is 16% increasing than 50T with normal cranks

 The craziest recent reappearance of wonky cranks has to be Z-Torque cranks, which came and went between 2010 and 2014.

 The shape was claimed to have come to inventor Glenn Coment in a dream.
 He bent a wire coat hanger into the same shape and “when he revolved it in his hands he found that this crank assembly was different from any other crank assembly ever made.
 Except for top dead center and bottom dead center, this crank had no dead spots.
 He was amazed.
 And in future testing would find that during a rider's maximum effort, power increases at a bikes rear wheel of 20-25% were possible.”

 If true, that would be little short of astounding.